Mostafa-HEH/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - task 11 script converts a number from base 2 to base 10.
 - Task 12 script prints all possible combinations of two letters, except oo.
 - Task 13 script prints a number with two decimal places, followed by a new line.

+## Advanced Tasks
+- Task 100 script converts a number from base 10 to base 16.